openwisp/django-freeradius/docs/source/general/freeradius.rst

     # we need to stop the main freeradius process first
     service freeradius stop
+    # alternatively if you are using systemd
+    systemctl stop freeradius
     # launch freeradius in debug mode
     freeradius -X